Chief Jorge Cisneros

-Young was promoted to captain in 2012 and currently serves as the commander of the administration division.
+Young was promoted to captain in 2012.

 Young has a master’s in criminal justice from Chapman University and a bachelor’s in public administration from the University of La Verne.
 He is also a graduate of the Supervisory Leadership Institute and the Leadership in Police Organizations course.

 In 1986, Capt.
 Steve Davis began his career in law enforcement as a police cadet with the Downey Police Department.